networkoptix/nx_open/vms/libs/nx_sdk/src/nx/sdk/analytics/taxonomy.md

 - `"type"`: String

     Must have one of the values listed below in the "Attribute types" section.

+- `"attributeList"`: String
+    Id of an Attribute List.
+If present, all other fields are ignored.

 Other fields depend on the particular attribute type.